 The students who generated conceptual questions did much better than the other groups on the conceptual parts of the test.
 Their evaluations of how well they’d learned the information were also more accurate.
 Students in the other two groups were much more likely to overestimate how much they would remember.

 Interestingly there were no differences between the three groups in how well they did on the detail questions on the test.
 Those who focused on conceptual questioning, still came away with the details.

-Use Questioning To Take Control of Your Learning
+Take Control of Your Learning by Asking Questions

 The Lazy Learner syndrome afflicts all of us at some point or another.
 It’s difficult to self-diagnose because our minds often trick us into believing that we aren’t being lazy even when we are.

-We all know that questioning others is a great way to expose ourselves to new ideas and perspectives.
+We all know that asking questions is a great way to get information.
+And to expose ourselves to new ideas.
+New perspectives.